 People can see your afraid, lost, or nervous by your body language which in turn can make you an easy target.
 Wear sunglasses so people can’t see where you’re looking and walk tall.

-Although you’ll see all kinds of tourists wearing skimpy dresses , tank tops , and bikinis, don’t follow suit; Bali is a conservative Hindu culture and it’s considered rude to show too much skin.
-Doing so will further label you as a tourist who doesn’t know what she’s doing and thus make you a greater target.
+While it’s common to see tourists wearing skimpy dresses, tank tops, and bikinis, keep in mind Bali is a conservative Hindu culture and some may consider it rude to show too much skin.
+Doing so will further label you as a tourist and running a greater risk of becoming a target.

 Carry A Saraong

 Take a sarong with you when visiting temples or any other religious grounds.
 Wear a t-shirt that covers your shoulders.
-If you don’t have a sarong, many temples will provide one for a nominal fee.
-This isn’t some grand scheme designed to make money off of you, the locals are simply trying to help you observe the basic courtesies.
+If you don’t have a sarong, many temples will provide one for a small fee.
+This isn’t some grand scheme designed to make money off of you, the locals are simply trying to help you with basic Balinese etiquette.

 Blue Bird taxis are the way to go although I personally take Grab cars.
-Blue Bird is known as being reliable tourist ones so I wouldn’t bother with any others and carry a legit photo ID.
+Blue Bird is known as being reliable for tourists so I wouldn’t bother with any others.
 Beware of the Bluebird imposters posing as actual Bluebird Taxi’s, they will try to triple the price.
-They’ll even keep driving as you try to bargain for the entire ride, just be firm and tell them to let you out immediately.
+They’ll even keep driving as you try to bargain and then charge you for it.
+Just be firm and get out of their car immediately.

 Watch Out For The Jambret

 They prey on tourists especially the passenger of a motorbike who is either navigating with their phone app, filming their journey, or taking selfies.
 They are in fact easy prey when they have their phones out.
 The Jambrets normally look for victims in quieter areas, but It has been happening a lot during Canggu’s rush hour.

-So no matter where you go in this world as a solo female traveler or just a solo traveler in general, stay alert at all times, especially while you are in Bali.
-It’s a crazy unpredictable world no matter where you are so, check for cars in both directions, change your passwords frequently, keep your prized possessions safe, always tell someone where you are going, and continue to make connections throughout your adventure in Bali.
+So no matter what island you are on, or who you are, stay alert at all times, especially while you are in Bali.
+It’s a crazy unpredictable world no matter where you are so, check for cars in both directions, change your passwords frequently, keep your prized possessions safe, always tell someone where you are going, make friends while you’re here, and don’t accept candy from strangers.